-13. Training
+15. Training

-13.1 All Staff
+15.1 All Staff

-The DSL takes the lead role in overseeing and facilitating staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information using training days, safeguarding shorts, online training and CPD sessions all contain school specific safeguarding training and updating all staff on safeguarding issues that require ongoing vigilance.
+The DSL takes the lead role in overseeing and facilitating staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information via half termly CPD training sessions, half termly safeguarding bulletins, online training and updating all staff on safeguarding issues that require ongoing vigilance.